Tencent/omi/packages/omio/README.md

 Omio has the same grammar as omi, but there are also some differences:

 * Omio does not support slot, please use `props.children` instead like react
-* Omio does not support store path updating

 ## Use in omi project